sfgsr/percy-web/README.md

 - Run `yarn install`.

-- Run `npm run test` and make sure all tests pass.
+- Run `yarn run test` and make sure all tests pass.
 There might be deprecation warnings and breakages to fix.

 - After a CI build, ensure that the same number of screenshots have been taken, and that no unexpected visual diffs are present.